metasophiea/riomhaireRua/README.md

 These can be used to store a large number of bytes for use later on, all accessible through ports similar to the ones the Visual Display uses.
 These devices can also write and read a file, we call that 'removable storage'.

 ### ~~Machine Status~~
-~~The ports here are used to interact with some of the machine's special functions, and learn about the current goings on.~~ (not yet implemented)
+~~The ports here are used to interact with some of the machine's special functions, and learn about the current goings on.~~ (not yet implemented, because it's not a useful thing to have currently)